2022–23 Indiana State Sycamores men's basketball team

-The 2022–23 Indiana State Sycamores men's basketball team represents Indiana State University in the 2022–23 NCAA Division I men's basketball season.
-The Sycamores, led by second-year head coach Josh Schertz, play their home games at the Hulman Center in Terre Haute, Indiana as members of the Missouri Valley Conference.
+The 2022–23 Indiana State Sycamores men's basketball team represented Indiana State University in the 2022–23 NCAA Division I men's basketball season.
+The Sycamores, led by second-year head coach Josh Schertz, played their home games at the Hulman Center in Terre Haute, Indiana as members of the Missouri Valley Conference.

-The Fightin' Trees reached the ArchMadness Semi-finals for their best finish since the 2020-21 season.
+The Fightin' Trees reached the ArchMadness Semi-finals for their best finish since the 2020–21 season.
 Senior guard Cooper Neese was named to the All-ArchMadness team; Neese scored 63 points for the Tourney, raising his career ArchMadness scoring total to 84 points (10.5 ppg, 8 games).
 Courvoisier McCauley was named MVC Newcomer of the Year.
 McCauley also made the All-Conference Second Team and All-Newcomer Team.

 McCauley is the third Sycamore all-time to be named MVC Newcomer of the Year; earlier Sycamore honorees are John Sherman Williams (1983) and Eddie Bird (1988).
 Other Sycamores who received MVC honors include: Cameron Henry (All-Conference Third Team), Robbie Avila (All-Freshman Team), and Julian Larry (All-Defensive Team).

+The Sycamores finished the season 20–11, 13–7 in MVC play to finish in fifth place.
+They defeated Evansville and Belmont in the MVC tournament before losing to Bradley in the semifinals.
+The Sycamores received an invitation to the CBI, where they were awarded the overall No. 1 seed.
+They defeated USC Upstate in the first round before being narrowly defeated in overtime in the second round by Eastern Kentucky, closing their season with an overall record of 23–13.